How Would Back to the Future Have Been Different with SmartThings?

 From small details to major plot twists, here are five ways that Back to the Future would have been different had SmartThings been around.

 Marty would have been able to find his pants.

 This is an easy one.
 Assuming there were keys and pockets in 1955, and Marty kept his Samsung SmartThings Arrival Sensor attached to his keychain and put it in his pants pocket, he could have just woken up, opened up the SmartThings app, and pressed the “Beep” button by his Arrival Sensor to hear that his keys and pants were over there, by Lorraine’s hope chest.

 Marty would not have been late for school.

 What’s that?
 Maybe Marty isn’t a morning person and, like all teens, has trouble getting out of bed?
-Okay, well instead of a lamp, he could have also hooked up his Sonos to play music or soothing whale noises or whatever gets him going in the a.m.
+Okay, well instead of a lamp, he could have also hooked up his Bose or Sonos to play music or soothing whale noises or whatever gets him going in the a.m.
 Point being: The guy ends up racing to school by holding on to the back of a stranger’s pickup truck as it tears through downtown Hill Valley–all without a helmet, mind you.
 That’s not cool, Marty.
 That’s careless.

 George would have known if anybody was home.